keepassxreboot/keepassxc-browser/README.md

 - New buttons, icons and settings page graphics
 - Redesigned password generator dialog
 - Password generator supports diceware passphrases and extended ASCII characters
+- Autocomplete works also when only password fields are visible

 ## Protocol